GIFTED/ IQ TESTING

 - The cost of IQ testing is $600, which includes test administration, scoring, and a brief, written report of the findings.
 The fee is refundable, less a $25 processing fee, if you cancel or reschedule your appointment via email with at least 48 business hours notice.
 Please note that the fee will be applied if you miss an appointment that you have not cancelled, if you cancel with less that 48 business hours notice, or you arrive more than 20 minutes late and I do not have time to complete the testing during the interval I’ve reserved for you.
 Please anticipate traffic so you can arrive on time.

-An IQ score is derived from a child’s performance on different subtests that measure various cognitive and intellectual capacities, such as language, mathematical ability, reasoning skills, efficiency, and perceptual-motor abilities.
+An IQ score is derived from a child’s performance on subtests that measure various cognitive capacities, such as language pace and mathematical ability, reasoning skills, efficiency, and perceptual-motor abilities.

 Testing takes between 45 and 75 minutes, depending on the age of the child and his or her abilities.

-Appointments take place at Dr. Chidekel’s office and can be scheduled Monday through Friday, from 7am to 6pm.
-The cost of IQ testing is $600, which includes the report.
-Results are available within three working days.
+Appointments take place at Dr. Chidekel’s office in Encino and can be scheduled Monday through Friday, from 7am to 6pm.
+The cost of IQ testing is $600, which includes a brief report of the findings.
+The report is available within three working days.

 No, there is nothing to practice.